 The main chords Cminor9 and Fminor9 and the jazz cadence Dm7(b5) to G7 are all diatonic chords.
 The melody is also a simple sequence of notes from the minor scale, brought to life primarily by its rhythmic properties.

-The fingerings of the minor and major scales should be repeated again in preparation for melody and improvisation.
+In preparation for melody and improvisation, the fingerings of the minor and major scales should be repeated again.
 A comfortable fingering for the melody results in the fifth position.

-After the melody pickup with an octave jump to the high G, the melody begins with the typical rhythms of Afro-American music.
+After the melody pickup with an octave jump to the high G, the song begins with the typical rhythms of Afro-American music.
 Two features are of particular importance here:

 - The dotted note (e.g. at the beginning of the piece)